-After the re-start the SenderCompID will change and the PacketSeqNum and MsgSeqNum in the packet headers are reset to 1.
+After the re-start, the SenderCompID will change and the PacketSeqNum and MsgSeqNum in the packet headers are reset to 1.
+Additional information is provided in the T7 Market and Reference Data Interfaces Manual, chapter 9.10.4 "Market data feed restart (T7 EMDI)".